Vintage photos that show the beauty of America's national parks

 A group of explorers, including conservationist John Muir and President Theodore Roosevelt, hiked among Yosemite Valley's redwood trees.
 On the valley and trees, President Roosevelt remarked, "There can be nothing in the world more beautiful than the Yosemite, the groves of the giant sequoias and redwoods…"

 Pictured amidst the Pine Ridge Reservation, Native Americans ride on horseback through the Badlands in South Dakota.
 The area has been inhabited by tribes including the Lakota and Arikara for nearly 11,000 years.

 Yellowstone River through the Grand Canyon

 The Yellowstone River flows through the Grand Canyon.
-European explorers first set eyes on the canyon in 1540, long before it was part of the landscape of America.
+European explorers first set eyes on the canyon in 1540.

 Yosemite Falls, Yosemite National Park

 Yosemite Falls is the largest of numerous waterfalls in the park.
 The falls all experience increased flow during the spring and early summer when snowmelt is at its peak.

 Grand Falls of Yellowstone River from Point Lookout, 360 feet high

 The Grand Falls of Yellowstone flows into the Grand Canyon of Yellowstone.
 Geologists believe the park was formed some 140,000 to 160,000 years ago after a volcanic eruption about 640,000 years before.